photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 How many guitar players does it take to change a light bulb?

-12 - One to do it, and eleven to stand around and say, Pffffffft!
-I can do that!
+12 - One to do it, and eleven to stand around and say, “Pffffffft!
+I can do that!”

 Falling Pianos {#falling-pianos .unnumbered}
 --------------